Trupanion vs. VPI/Nationwide

 What’s more, VPI/Nationwide has a one-size-fits-all “bundle” of preventive care services that may or may not include the best care options for a specific pet.
 Why pay year after year for a microchip, when your pet only needs it one time?

 Medical insurance should not be purchased to cover these things, just as you wouldn’t use your pet’s insurance to buy leashes and toys.
 And just as you don’t use insurance to buy new furniture for your home or an oil change for your car.
-Medical insurance is to here for you to help if you must face the unexpected with your pet.
+Medical insurance is here to help you in the event that you face the unexpected with your pet.
 Let us do what we do best, protect you and protect your dog or cat.

 Whole Pet with Wellness